REYNATIS

 Reviews

-- Unique gameplay mechanics, such as learning spells through graffiti and navigating Shibuya's map for abilities and resources, provide an interesting twist to the action RPG formula.
+- Unique gameplay elements, such as learning spells through graffiti and the interactive Shibuya map, add depth and creativity to the experience.

-- The combat can become repetitive and overly simplistic, with enemy difficulty dropping significantly as the game progresses, leading to a lack of challenge.
+- The combat can become repetitive and overly simplistic, with enemy difficulty diminishing significantly as the game progresses.

 - story51 mentions